smcclab/smc-course/_deliverables/03-lens-performance.md

 #### What are the late penalties for this deliverable?

+The CASS late penalty of 5% per day [applies in this course]({% link 01-policies.md %}#late-penalties), as stated on the policies page.

-This is a tricky one---since the gig stream goes out ~24h after the final video deadline, if you submit your final performance late then it won't be part of the "Final LENS S1 2020 gig" stream.
+Remember, though, that gig stream goes out ~24h after the final video deadline, so if you submit your final performance late then it won't be part of the "Final LENS S1 2020 gig" stream.
 Which obviously is not ideal, since the whole course has been building up to that gig.

-Since the CASS late penalty of 5% per day [applies in this course]({% link 01-policies.md %}#late-penalties), We _could_ have counted backwards 20 days and set the due date such that the "100% late penalty" day happens on the day of the gig.
-That would put the final video submission deadline on Saturday, May 23 (which has already passed).
-So that's obviously not a good approach.

-So instead, we'll apply the standard course late policy, but remember that one of the marking criteria is about "the staging and performance of your LENS artefact as part of a streaming gig on YouTube (including from an audience perspective)", so obviously if you don't submit something in time to participate in the streaming gig then then you won't score highly on that criteria.